-ADI part 3 involves you giving a one hour driving lesson to a pupil while a senior examiner from the DVSA sits in the back of the car and marks your performance.
+ADI part 3 involves you giving a 45-minute driving lesson to a pupil while a senior examiner from the DVSA sits in the back of the car and marks your performance.
+The test length changed from 1 hour to 45 minutes during the pandemic and it was decided to keep this due to it being sufficient.

 How hard is ADI part 3?

-The main reason people fail is because it’s very difficult to teach people to drive up to the standard required by the DVSA.
+The main reason people fail is that it’s very difficult to teach people to drive up to the standard required by the DVSA.
 This is where you find out that becoming a driving instructor isn’t easy!

 When I took my part 3 test I had done 60 hours with my trainer, spent 40 hours watching videos and had done over 800 hours of lessons with real learners.
 Those 800 hours came from working as a trainee instructor for roughly 6 hours a day, 6 days a week for 6 months.
 I failed my first attempt and only just scraped through with the lowest grade on my second attempt.

 The DVSA set a minimum of 40 hours of training required (signed off by an ADI) before they’ll consider you for a trainee licence.
 The reality is that 40 hours is nowhere near enough to be teaching.
 It’s not unusual to take at least 100 hours of tuition, spend hundreds of hours practising as a trainee and still fail your part 3.

 To help increase your chances of passing I’ve spent hours making many free part 3 videos.